altillimity/Auto137/README.md

 *  Easy support for other protocols
 *  Multi-Threaded, decoding does not impact reception

-All decoded data is saved into the program's directory, but an output directory will be configurable.
+All decoded data is saved into the chosen directory and an optional RSS feed can be enabled (no history saving to save on size).

 ### Requirements